eNewsletter Sign up

 Gold Coast Adventure Travel Group

-Council's Economic Development Branch began working with the local adventure travel industry in 2002.
-At that time, the city attracted only 54,000 international visitors to backpacker hostels per year.
-Since then, this has grown by 57 per cent to over 85,000 visitors (Source: Tourism Research Austraila, International Visitor Survey).
-The Gold Coast's share of the Queensland backpacker and hostel visitor market has also grown from 22 per cent to 29 per cent during this period.
+The City of Gold Coast Council's Economic Development Branch began working with the local adventure travel industry in 2002.
+At that time, the city attracted 96,000 international backpackers.
+Since then, this has grown by 40 per cent to reach 116,000 visitors (Source: Tourism Research Australia, International Visitor Survey).

-Key initiatives of the Gold Coast Adventure Travel Group for 2011 include:
+Key initiatives of the Gold Coast Adventure Travel Group include:

-- cooperative marketing initiatives in leading Australian and international youth and backpacker publications
+- cooperative marketing initiatives in leading Australian and international youth, student, adventure and backpacker publications, both print and online

 - regular industry development and networking events

-- attendance at the World Youth and Student Travel Conference to promote the Gold Coast as an adventure, student and youth destination
+- attendance at trade events including the World Youth and Student Travel Conference to promote the Gold Coast as an adventure, student and youth destination.

-Gold Coast City Council Business Mentoring and Development Program
+City of Gold Coast Business Mentoring and Development Program